 How much does it cost to become an IL Electronic Notary?

 Becoming an electronic Notary in Illinois can cost below $100 up to a couple of hundred dollars, depending on the companies you choose to work with among other factors.
 A computer, webcam, microphone and secure internet access are necessary.
 You'll need to pay application fees and any sign-up fees to get started with a technology provider.
 You'll need to buy Notary supplies like your seal and journal.
-Maintaning your surety bond and recommended E&O policy, adds to your overall costs, too.
+Maintaining your surety bond and recommended E&O policy, adds to your overall costs, too.

-Yes, providing remote notarizations can only boost your business.
+Yes, providing these notarizations can only boost your business.
 You have access to signers in all locations, and with the added bonus of not having to commute, you can perform more notarizations in a shorter amount of time.

 If you're interested in taking your business further, consider becoming a Notary Signing Agent (NSA).
 Getting NSA certified demonstrates you've been trained in complex signings and have passed a current background screening, making you eligible for more jobs.